dlgoodchild/handbook/javascript.md

 ```

 ### [Uglify](http://lisperator.net/uglifyjs/)
 Uglify compacts your code so that it takes less time to download.
+Uglify will make your code unreadable, so to keep sourcemaps working we also need to install [`vinyl-buffer`](https://www.npmjs.com/package/vinyl-buffer) and [`gulp-sourcemaps`](https://www.npmjs.com/package/gulp-sourcemaps)
 ```
+$ npm install --save-dev gulp-uglify vinyl-buffer gulp-sourcemaps
 ```
+Note, installing `gulp-uglify` will result in installing `uglify-js` as it's a dependency, which is why we don't need to install that independently.